-- •For each deviation from an emission or operating limitation occurring for an engine where you are using a CMS to comply with the limits, you must include: - •Statement by responsible official certifying the accuracy of the report - •If any malfunctions occurred during the reporting period, including the number, duration, and a brief description for each type of malfunction which occurred and which caused or may have caused any limits to be exceeded.
-Also include actions taken during malfunction to minimize emissions and correct malfunctions. - •Date and time each malfunction started and stopped. - •Date, time, and duration that each CMS was inoperative, except for zero (low-level) and high-level checks. - •Date, time, and duration that each CMS was out-of-control, using the information in 63.8(c)(8). - •Date and time that each deviation started and stopped, and whether each deviation occurred during a period of malfunction or during another period. - •Summary of the total duration of the deviation during the reporting period, and the total duration as a percent of the total source operating time during that reporting period. - •Breakdown of the total duration of the deviations during the reporting period into those that are due to control equipment problems, process problems, other known causes, and other unknown causes. - •Summary of the total duration of CMS downtime during the reporting period, and the total duration of CMS downtime as a percent of the total operating time of the engine at which the CMS downtime occurred during that reporting period. - •Identification of each parameter and pollutant (CO) that was monitored at the engine. - •Brief description of the engine and CMS. - •Date of the latest CMS certification or audit. - •Description of any changes in CMS, processes, or controls since the last reporting period.
+- •For each deviation that occurs where you are using a CMS, the report must also include: - -Date and time each malfunction started and stopped. - -Date, time, and duration that each CMS was inoperative, except for zero (low-level) and high-level checks. - -Date, time, and duration that each CMS was out-of-control, using the information in 40 CFR 63.8(c)(8). - -Date and time that each deviation started and stopped, and whether each deviation occurred during a period of malfunction or during another period. - -Summary of the total duration of the deviation during the reporting period, and the total duration as a percent of the total source operating time during that reporting period. - -Breakdown of the total duration of the deviations during the reporting period into those that are due to control equipment problems, process problems, other known causes, and other unknown causes. - -Summary of the total duration of CMS downtime during the reporting period, and the total duration of CMS downtime as a percent of the total operating time of the engine at which the CMS downtime occurred during that reporting period. - -Identification of each parameter and pollutant (CO) that was monitored at the engine. - -Brief description of the engine and CMS. - -Date of the latest CMS certification or audit. - -Description of any changes in CMS, processes, or controls since the last reporting period.